COVID-19 Alert: If you have symptoms or meet risk criteria of

 What referral do I need?

-The most common referral is a Mental Health Treatment Plan, written by your local doctor (GP).
+The most common referral is a Mental Health Treatment Plan, written by your doctor (GP).
 This will then entitle you to up to 10 session rebates during a calendar year.

 Children with a diagnosis may be entitled to Better Start or Helping Children With Autism Therapy plans, which are written by your paediatrician.